dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 So if we got bones from an excavation, we could see

-# Chapter 17

-But the Maya, they love it.

-And every Maya person, if we find a grave,

-they're like, yeah, look at that, bones, cool.

-Can I touch?

-They're not spooked about it at all.

-They think it's exciting.

-I one time helped out

-a physical anthropologist in town in Copan

-to get a osteology collection together of various animals.

-So if we got bones from an excavation, we could see

 what kind of animal it was based on the collection.

 And this family said, well,